Difference Between Primitive and Non-Primitive Data Structure

 Non-Primitive data structures are utilized to manage data and structure relationships that are more complicated.
 Non-primitive data structures are used in scenarios where flexibility of changes to the data structure, scalability to changes in the amount of data, and/or complexity of use is desired:

-• Managing Collections of Data: Use non-primitive structures like arrays, lists, or dictionaries to store and manipulate groups of related data.
+Use non-primitive structures like arrays, lists, or dictionaries to store and manipulate groups of related data.

-• Modeling Relationships and Hierarchies: For applications that represent connections or hierarchical data, such as social networks, file systems, or organizational charts, structures like graphs and trees are essential.
+For applications that represent connections or hierarchical data, such as social networks, file systems, or organizational charts, structures like graphs and trees are essential.

-• Supporting Advanced Operations: When the application involves searching, sorting, queuing, or traversing data, non-primitive structures provide the necessary tools.
+When the application involves searching, sorting, queuing, or traversing data, non-primitive structures provide the necessary tools.

 Practical Examples

-• Primitive Example:
+Primitive Example: Temperature Logger

 A temperature logger for a manufacturing plant measures the temperature every hour and logs the sampled value in an array of floats.
 Each clock hour only records a single float value temperature; therefore, the type that requires the lowest memory consumption and highest speed, the primitive type, is the best solution.

-• Non-Primitive Example:
+Non-Primitive Example: Online Bookstore Inventory

 An online bookstore may manage its inventory as a dynamic list of books, allowing the bookstore to dynamically add or remove or change any book record in the list.
 Flexible data structure development requirements can only be made possible through the use of a non-primitive data structure.

-• Social Networks and Navigation:
+Social Networks and Navigation

 Social media platforms manage their users in graphs representing users and their relationships with each other, while social navigation systems also use graphs to compute the shortest distance between two points.